 He attended the RSAMD from 1976-84 (4 years junior, 4 years senior) and was awarded the horn prize in 1983 and 1984.
 He was the first horn player to play the Gregson Horn Concerto for French Horn and Brass Band in an Academy Post Graduate recital. |

-After graduating at Glasgow University (joint course) he was appointed Assistant Principal Horn to the Scottish Opera Orchestra by Sir Alex Gibson.
-Two years later he moved to Assistant Principal Horn in the then RSNO and stayed there for the next seventeen years.
+After graduating at Glasgow University (joint course) he was appointed Assistant Principal Horn to the Scottish Opera Orchestra by Sir Alexander Gibson.
+Two years later he moved to Assistant Principal Horn in the then RSO and stayed there for the next seventeen years.

 During his spell with the RSNO he performed in concerts with Pavarotti, Yehudi Menuhin, Barry Tuckwell, John Lill, John Ogdon and many other great soloists as well as "being fortunate enough to have recorded some fantastic film sound tracks" … Batman, Superman, Mission Impossible, Out of Africa … "far too many to remember", with their original composers, Gerry Goldsmith, Lalo Shiffron, Ron Goodwin, Elmer Bernstein etc. Kenneth has also performed many times on television and is the horn player on the last series of Harry Secombe's "Highway" programme.

-In April 2003 he left the RSNO to take up his present position as Senior Teacher in the East Renfrewshire Music Service.
-Kenneth has given In Service Training, lectures and adjudicates and gives Master Classes throughout Britain.
-He helped design the Kinder Horn for Boosey and Hawkes and still plays regularly.
+In April 2003, he left the RSNO to take up the position of Senior Teacher in the East Renfrewshire Music Service.
+Kenneth has given In-Service Training, lectures and adjudicates and gives Master Classes throughout Britain.
+He helped design the Kinder Horn for Boosey and Hawkes and still plays regularly

 |